mohemish9/moemish.com/content/about/_index.md

 type : "about"
 ---

-Upcoming Computer Science graduate seeking full-time engineering or analytical positions.
+Hi!
+My name is Mo Emish, and I am an upcoming Computer Science graduate seeking full-time engineering and analytical positions.

-Skilled with various Data Science, ML and Big Data tools and equipped with PM-oriented teamwork skills.
+I created with website to highlight my skills in various Data Science, ML and Big Data tools as well as my experiance with PM-oriented teamwork skills.
 I designed and implemented multiple data ETL tools and scrips, trained ML models, collected and analyzed BI and UI datasets and architected different solutions on AWS.